Tokyo Story: Release and receptionTokyo Story was released on November 3, 1953, in Japan. The following year Haruko Sugimura won the Mainichi Film Award for Best Supporting Actress for her role as the eldest daughter Shige.

 It was screened at the National Film Theatre in London in 1957.
 It is Ozu's best known film in both the East and the West.
 After the success of Akira Kurosawa's Rashomon at the 1951 Venice Film Festival, Japanese films began getting international distribution.
-However Japanese film exporters considered Ozu's work "too Japanese" and unmarketable.
+However, Japanese film exporters considered Ozu's work "too Japanese" and unmarketable.
 It was not until the 1960s that Ozu's films began to be screened in New York City at film festivals, museums, and theaters.

 In 1958, it was awarded the first Sutherland Trophy for the most original and creative film.
 UK critic Lindsay Anderson wrote that "It is a film about relationships, a film about time, and how it affects human beings (particularly parents and children) and how we must reconcile ourselves to its workings."

-After a screening at the New Yorker Theater in 1972, it received rave reviews from several prominent critics who were unfamiliar with the film or Ozu.
+After a screening at the New Yorker Theatre in 1972, it received rave reviews from prominent critics who were unfamiliar with the film or Ozu.
 Charles Micherer of Newsweek said it was "like a Japanese paper flower that is dropped into water and then swells to fill the entire container with its beauty."
 Stanley Kauffmann put it on his 10 Best list of 1972 and wrote "Ozu, a lyrical poet, whose lyrics swell quietly into the epic."